RafaGrand/Fifa_21_rest_api_flask/README.md

 # Fifa_21_rest_api_flask
 A simple Rest API

-Just export the .sql to your local machine
+Just export the .sql to your local machine and replace your SQL password in the DB connection

 Could initialize the venv with the dependencies or install packages with requirements.txt